 I can see you already sitting in front of your computer, Google under your fingertips in quest for ideas.
 They are somewhere, you know it, and you will find them.

 Like a lot of people you think ideas need to be pulled out of the void.
 It is something you can get actively.
 Like buying a chocolate ice cream.
 You want it, you go to the mall, you get it.

-Surprise surprise dear reader: it’s actually easier to let ideas come to you.
+When we speak about idea, it’s actually easier to let ideas come to you.

 You can find good ideas on the web, I can’t deny that.
 More precisely you can find inspiration in everything around you: